dovigreen/NbaServer/NbaWebApplication/readme.txt

 	JsonTeams - inner object to deserialize json

-JsonUtils - have utils function to download data and deserialize them PlayerUtils - have the logical methods to get the top 10 players
+JsonUtils - has utils function to download data and deserialize them PlayerUtils - has the logical methods to get the top 10 players